nitin22032002/Note-sOnCloudUsingReact/README.md

   * React Js

 ### Description
-  * Shopping Website of Eye Glasses and Sun Glasses.
+  * Note's On Cloud Web Application.
+  * It is Use to save your note and see it from any device.
   * All the thing manage in this project
-      * Payment Gateway
+      * User Login and SignUp
-      * Cart Management
+      * Profile Management System
-      * Admin Panel
+      * Handle Note's
-      * client View
+      * Manage Security

 ### Project View